 Although a digital twin-based system can offer benefits, it seems difficult to truly meet the diverse requirements of wireless systems \cite{khan20206g,khan2022digital}.
 For instance, digital twin does not effectively consider the users/devices mobility which significantly affects the performance of wireless systems.
 Consider a terahertz (THz) communication system that is significantly affected (e.g., loss in line of sight (LOS) path) by the human body.
 Similarly, the mobility of devices/users significantly affects the performance of wireless systems.
 Therefore, we must effectively take into account the effect of user/device mobility.
 To do so, the work in \cite{khan2022metaverse} introduced the concept of metaverse that uses digital avatars to account for mobile devices/users.
 A metaverse-based system can be divided into two spaces, such as (a) meta space and (b) physical space \cite{khan2022machine}.
-One can implement a meta space (i.e., virtual model) using edge or cloud.
-On the other hand, all the physical entities (e.g., edge/cloud servers and devices) that are required for wireless systems are included in the physical space.
-Fig.~\ref{fig:example} illustrates the example of wireless system using metaverse.
+A meta space is a logical space implemented either using edge or cloud or both edge and cloud.
+On the other hand, the physical space contains all the physical entities (e.g., edge/cloud servers and devices) that are required for wireless systems.
+An example of a metaverse-based wireless system is given in Fig.~\ref{fig:example}.
 The static entities are represented by twins in the meta space, whereas the mobile entities are represented by digital avatars.
 We will discuss more regarding the architecture of a metaverse-based wireless system in Section~\ref{High-Level Architecture}.
 An overview of emerging applications, design trends, and key enablers is given Fig.~\ref{fig:intro}.
 Emerging applications are characterized by diverse requirements that must be fulfilled.
 These requirements can be fulfilled by following the design trends of self-sustainability and proactive online learning analytics.
-These design trends are met using metaverse-enabled design that predominantly uses avatars, digital twins, and interactive experience technologies.
+These design trends are met using a metaverse-enabled design that predominantly uses avatars, digital twins, and interactive experience technologies.
 Next, we discuss the research statistics and research trends of the metaverse and Internet of Everything (IoE).